jsistla/behavioral-cloning/README.md

 However, it didn't perform as expected when we test the model using the simulator.

 Then I started to use a new dataset (actually, it was the dataset published by Udacity).
  Also, I used relatively small number of training epochs.
-Data augmentation and new dataset work  well and our final model showed good performance on both tracks.
+Data augmentation and new dataset work  well and our final model showed ok performance on both tracks.

 When it comes to extensions and future directions, Idid try the following.